Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/10_Introduction/20_Setup/page-10-application.md

 </p>

 then there's a problem with the OMDB access via that key.
 Check it and save it again to see if that fixes the problem.

+Of course, if you _don't_ see that red text then things are working and you're good to go!